Valneva’s inactivated COVID-19 vaccine candidate, VLA2001

 - Using the manufacturing platform of Valneva’s commercial Japanese encephalitis (JE) vaccine

-Valneva reported positive Phase 1/2 data for its COVID-19 vaccine candidate
+Phase 3 clinical trial for Valneva's COVID-19 vaccine candidate

-Valneva reported positive Phase 1/2 trial data for VLA2001 at the beginning of April 2021 (Press release).
+Valneva reported positive Phase 1/2 trial data for VLA2001 at the beginning of April 2021 (press release).
 VLA2001 was well tolerated with no safety concerns identified.
-In the high dose group, IgG seroconversion rate was 100 percent, and neutralizing antibody titers were at or above levels generally seen in convalescent sera.
-Based on the data assessed, the Company has decided to advance the high dose into the Phase 3 clinical trial, expected to start by the end of April 2021, subject to regulatory approval.
+In the high dose group, IgG seroconversion rate was 100%, and neutralizing antibody titers were at or above levels generally seen in convalescent sera.
+Based on the data assessed, the Company has decided to advance the high dose into the Phase 3 clinical trial.

 In September 2020, Valneva announced a collaboration with the UK government, which has the option to purchase up to 190 million doses through 2025.
-Following an initial order for 60 million doses to be delivered in 2021, the UK Government exercised an option in January 2021 to order 40 million for supply in 2022.
-This brings the total volume of the Valneva vaccine ordered by the UK Government to 100 million doses and the UK Government retains options over a further 90 million doses for supply between 2023 and 2025.
-The UK government is also investing up-front in the scale up and development of the vaccine.
+So far, the UK Government has ordered 100 million doses to be delivered in 2021 and 2022 and retains options over a further 90 million doses for supply between 2023 and 2025.
+The UK government is also investing up-front in the scale up and development of the vaccine candidate.

 Read more about VLA2001 here: https://valneva.com/research-development/covid-19-vla2001/